Brexit Energy: The Problems, Prices & Possibilities

 Those power plants are currently regulated by Euratom, an organization dedicated to managing the European market for nuclear energy, safeguarding hazardous nuclear materials and protecting against radiation generated by a nuclear power plant.

-The UK is a member of the World Association of Nuclear Operators and it is already in law that control will pass to the from Euratom to the UK Office of Nuclear Regulation, but many experts are worried about the transition period.
+The UK is a member of the World Association of Nuclear Operators, and it is already in law that control will pass from Euratom to the UK Office of Nuclear Regulation, but many experts are worried about the transition period.
 Obviously, when dealing with nuclear energy generation, there’s virtually no room for a learning curve.